We Learn Love from Dr. Teitelbaum

 In the wake of Mott pediatric surgeon Daniel H. Teitelbaum’s death from a brain tumor, one mom remembers his enormous impact.

 We’ve been on this journey over six years now.
-My daughter, Faith, has a rare intestinal disease, hypoganglionosis, that gives her intense stomach pain, as well as trouble eating, using the bathroom and absorbing nutrients.
+My daughter, Faith, has a rare intestinal disease, hypoganglionosis, which gives her intense stomach pain, as well as trouble eating, using the bathroom and absorbing nutrients.

 Our journey has been filled with the darkest days of my life, but we’ve also been blessed with the most amazing people God could have ever chosen to accompany us.
 Recently, one of those people left us.
 He’s the person I tell people saved my Faith.